Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/pake.md

 ## Changes to the PAKE interface

-The PAKE interface in TF-PSA-Crypto 1.0 has been updates to match PSA Crypto API [1.2 Final](https://arm-software.github.io/psa-api/crypto/1.2/ext-pake/) PAKE extension, which is the same version that has been integrated into the main specification of PSA Crypto [version 1.3](https://arm-software.github.io/psa-api/crypto/1.3/).
+The PAKE interface in TF-PSA-Crypto 1.0 has been updated to match PSA Crypto API [1.2 Final](https://arm-software.github.io/psa-api/crypto/1.2/ext-pake/) PAKE extension, which is the same version that has been integrated into the main specification of PSA Crypto [version 1.3](https://arm-software.github.io/psa-api/crypto/1.3/).

 In Mbed TLS 3.6, the PAKE interface implemented version [1.1 Beta](https://arm-software.github.io/psa-api/crypto/1.1/ext-pake/) of the PAKE extension.
 There has been a number of [changes between the beta and the final version](https://arm-software.github.io/psa-api/crypto/1.2/ext-pake/appendix/history.html#changes-between-beta-1-and-final) of the API.
 The changes that require applications to update their code are detailed in the following subsections.